featurehub-io/featurehub-python-sdk/README.md

     # do something
 ```

-If you are not intending to use rollout strategies, you can pass empty context to the SDK.
+If you are not intending to use rollout strategies, you can pass empty context to the SDK:

 **Synchronous function:**